imedadel/mean-azure/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3.

-This is a boilerplate for creating MEAN apps and connecting them for CosmosDB on Azure.
+This is a boilerplate for creating MEAN apps and connecting them for CosmosDB on Azure and mLab.
 It is based on John Papa's [tutorial](https://docs.microsoft.com/en-us/azure/cosmos-db/tutorial-develop-mongodb-nodejs) and updated for the latest version of Angular.

 ## How to install
 1. Clone this repository to your system.